 Oil-based sauces are not as famous as others, but they are also a favorite of many pasta enthusiasts for their unique flavor.
-The oils commonly used in this sauce are olive oil, healthy and quality truffle oil or olive oil.
+The oils commonly used in this sauce are healthy and quality truffle oil or olive oil.
 Or you can use any of your available oil to make the sauce.

 Since it contains oil, this sauce will give you a slightly greasy feel.
 So it is often combined with a variety of vegetables and mushrooms to create a better balance than combined with meats.

 Why Does Pasta Sauce Last Longer In The Fridge?

 Today, refrigerators are the first choice for storing foods, including pasta sauces.
 Have you ever wondered how refrigerators work to keep foods fresh and lasted?

 A refrigerator is always the first choice for long-term food preservation because it is designed to kill bacteria based on their physiological mechanisms.

 Low temperatures in the refrigerator inhibit the survival and growth of bacteria, helping food to keep its shelf life.
 In addition, the fridge also provides enough moisture to keep the original texture of the sauce.